 Glazer Children’s Museum provides spaces for playful interaction and learning built just for kids.

-The Glazer Children’s Museum also participates in Museums for All, admission is $3 per person with a WIC or EBT Card.
+The Glazer Children’s Museum also participates in Museums for All, admission is $3 per person for EBT/SNAP Card Holders (at publishing date, WIC is also accepted – check Glazer website to confirm).

 Cracker Country Free Admission